jurgob/voxsmart-test/README.md

 ### testing strategy
 - explicit mock with manual DI rather then magic
 - there's an exeption for this on the server.test.ts in order to make it as much as near to an e2e possible
-- I use app.express(0) to spin up a dedicated http port per test. read more on https://casual-programming.com/exploring_utopian_testing_strategies_for_nodejs_rest_apis/
+- I've used app.express(0) to spin up a dedicated http port per test. read more on https://casual-programming.com/exploring_utopian_testing_strategies_for_nodejs_rest_apis/